DarkHawk727/LeetCode-Solutions/Algorithms and Data Structures for Beginners.md

 ### Dynamic Arrays

-- Let us get over the issue of not knowing the final required length of the array before completion of the program.
+- Let us overcome the issue of not knowing the final required length of the array before the program's completion.
-- In some languages, we wrap a static array with special functions to keep track of the size (how many elements the array currently has) and capacity (how many elements the array can currently store) as an implementation of a dynamic array.
+- In some languages, we wrap a static array with special functions to keep track of its size (i.e., the number of elements it currently contains) and capacity (i.e., the number of elements it can currently store) as an implementation of a dynamic array.
-- We resize the array using a Doubling Strategy; that is, we double the capacity whenever we fully fill up the array.
+- We resize the array using a Doubling Strategy; that is, we double the capacity whenever the array is fully filled.
-- The time complexity of this doubling comes out to around $O(1)$ as we need to double the array less and less as each successive time we double, we get more free slots.
+- The time complexity of this doubling comes out to around $\mathcal{O}(1)$, as we need to double the array less and less; with each successive doubling, we get more free slots.
-- The time complexity of the usual operations is the same as in static arrays.
+- The time complexity of the standard operations is the same as that of static arrays.

 ### Stacks

 - Stacks are a special type of contiguous data structure where we can only add, remove, and view the last element.
-There is a direct analogy between this structure an a stack of real-world objects.
+There is a direct analogy between this structure and a stack of real-world objects.
 - All operations are $O(1)$.
-We call them *pushing to the stack*, *popping from the stack* and *peeking from the stack* to denote adding, deleting, and viewing elements.
+We refer to these operations as *pushing* to the stack, *popping* from the stack, and *peeking* from the stack to denote adding, deleting, and viewing elements.
 - Under the hood, this would be implemented with a dynamic array.

 ## Linked Lists